Almost Envy-Free Allocations with Connected Bundles: Abstract

 \section{Abstract}

-We study the existence of allocations of indivisible goods that are envy-free up to one good (EF1), under the additional constraint that each bundle needs to be connected in an underlying item graph $G$.
-When the items are arranged in a path, we show that EF1 allocations are guaranteed to exist for arbitrary monotonic utility functions over bundles, provided that either there are at most four agents, or there are any number of agents but they all have identical utility functions.
-Our existence proofs are based on classical arguments from the divisible cake-cutting setting, and involve discrete analogues of cut-and-choose, of Stromquist's moving-knife protocol, and of the Su-Simmons argument based on Sperner's lemma.
-Sperner's lemma can also be used to show that on a path, an EF2 allocation exists for any number of agents.
-Except for the results using Sperner's lemma, all of our procedures can be implemented by efficient algorithms.
-Our positive results for paths imply the existence of connected EF1 or EF2 allocations whenever $G$ is traceable, i.e., contains a Hamiltonian path.
-For the case of two agents, we completely characterize the class of graphs $G$ that guarantee the existence of EF1 allocations as the class of graphs whose biconnected components are arranged in a path.
-This class is strictly larger than the class of traceable graphs; one can be check in linear time whether a graph belongs to this class, and if so return an EF1 allocation.
+We study the existence of allocations of indivisible goods that are envy-free up to one good (EF1), under the additional constraint that each bundle needs to be connected in an underlying item graph.
+If the graph is a path and the utility functions are monotonic over bundles, we show the existence of EF1 allocations for at most four agents, and the existence of EF2 allocations for any number of agents; our proofs involve discrete analogues of the Stromquist's moving-knife protocol and the Su--Simmons argument based on Sperner's lemma.
+For identical utilities, we provide a polynomial-time algorithm that computes an EF1 allocation for any number of agents.
+For the case of two agents, we characterize the class of graphs that guarantee the existence of EF1 allocations as those whose biconnected components are arranged in a path; this property can be checked in linear time.